 About Charles MacPherson:

 MacPherson owned his own catering company in Toronto serving luxury residences in the city.
 On one particular day, a wealthy client of his requested he take over the position as a butler at her estate

 His job as a butler came naturally, “everything was logical, natural, made sense to me,” said MacPherson according to a Today Magazine article.
 It wasn’t before long MacPherson was known as ‘Canada’s Butler’.

-He has become and employment guru for many hotels and luxury residential clients for chefs, chauffeurs, personal assistance and even gardeners.
+He has become an employment guru for many hotels and luxury residential clients for chefs, chauffeurs, personal assistance, and even gardeners.

 Buy this book: The Pocket Butler’s Guide to Travel